Kenivia/Honing-Forecast/Details.md

 The main functionalities of the calculator are based on random samples.
 We generate "cost data" consisting of ~100k samples, where each sample is the cost of all selected upgrades.
 Note that we don't stop for failures in this data generation - we just keep going til everything succeeds and record how much things costed.

-We use random samples because I'm pretty sure it's not practical to calculate all the possibilities, though I'd love to be proven wrong.
+We use random samples because I'm pretty sure it's not practical to calculate the true values, though I'd love to be proven wrong.

 ## Chance mode